gcallah/hambone/chaps/chap1.md

 Hampton excuses himself from the table, saying "My boy needs me."

 ## 3.

+Ambrose has left the party table and joined his sister Camellia at a table in the back of the bar.

+"So I'm going back to Louisiana.
+You gonna keep texting me while I gone?"

+"You know I gonna."

+"And you might not wanna hear this, but I gotta talk to you about Hampton."

+"Oh here we go."

+"No you listen: you know he just messing with you, right?
+Ain't no white boy from the Shepherd family gonna get serious with a black girl from the hired help.
+Even if he sincere, his family ain't gonna let him follow through."

+"So you giving me this advice, but I know you messing around with that white girl who work at the golf club... you think she serious about you?"

+"Aw we just having some fun."

+"Yeah, so don't be giving me no advice you ain't gonna follow yourself."

+Winthrop has left the main party table and now joins them in the back of the bar.
+He addresses Ambrose.

+"Listen my boy, you gonna be making big money down on them oil rigs.
+Don't you go losing your head cause you got a few dollars to spend.
+I know them Louisiana folks all into their fancy French ways, but you gotta remember where you from."

+"Daddy, you ain't got nothing to worry about."

+Ambrose gets up from the table.
+"I gotta go get some rest before I leave.
+And Camillia, don't you forget what I told you."

+Ambrose gets up from the table and walks out of the bar.

+Winthrop asks Camellia, "What was it he told you?"

+"He told me I oughta back off from Hampton."

+"What going on between you and Hampton?"

+"Daddy, he tell me he really wanna be with me, and not, you know, just get some."

+"And you believe him?"

+## 4.

+As Hiram and Hampton walk away from the party table, Hiram asks, "Ain't it kind of weird, your uncle gettin' engaged to your mom so soon after your daddy died?"

+Hampton shrugs.
+"Hey, it's just a cost savin' measure."

+"Whachoo mean?"

+"There's still a bunch of liquor and blow left over from daddy's funeral, so they can save money by usin' it for the engagement party."

+"Man, tThat cold."

 Hiram brings Hampton out of the bar, and points up the street.